 I like Dropi Cod Liver Oil even better.
 Dropi CLO is cold processed and therefore classified as virgin oil.
 The vitamins A & D are in their natural state and may therefore vary between seasons.
 These vitamins are not added.

-In part, I write this blog because I care about people’s health, and I worry about all the people out there who have and will fall victim to this.
+In part, I write this blog because I care about people’s health, and I worry about all the people out there who have and will fall victim to this, but we can’t always know the truth of something.
 Good health is a gift from God, and I don’t take it lightly.
 Please do your research before you consume FCLO or give it to your family – as you would with anything you consume.

 My hope is that no matter what further studies find about FCLO, the real food community will see the importance of verifying the quality of supplements we recommend.
 I hope we can use this as an opportunity to improve the real food movement and not divide it.